fatimarmdnn/PGVnet/README.md

 ## Quickstart: Running the Pipeline

-You can run PGVnet either from the notebook (`Framework_Pipeline.ipynb`) or directly from the command line.
+You can run PGVnet either from the notebook (`demo.ipynb`) or directly from the command line.

 ### Step 1 — Generate Sparse PGV Maps (XGBoost)